ktarrant/lazarus-walkthrough/README.md

 automatically during builds.
 Index files under `book/src/encounters/` and `book/src/pokemon/` are produced by the helper CLI to support this workflow.

+## GitHub Pages deployment

+The repository includes `.github/workflows/deploy-pages.yml`, which builds the book with `mdbook build book` and publishes the rendered HTML via GitHub Pages.

+To host the walkthrough:

+1. Push the workflow to your default branch (`main` by default).
+2. In the GitHub UI, open **Settings → Pages** and set **Source** to **GitHub Actions**.
+3. Trigger the workflow (push to `main` or use **Run workflow**).
+The job installs `mdbook` + `mdbook-autosummary`, runs the build, uploads `book/book` as the artifact, and deploys it with `actions/deploy-pages`.
+4. Once the workflow finishes, the public URL appears in the `github-pages` environment summary.
+Configure a custom domain there if needed.

 ## Conventions

 - Never commit `data/api-data-master` or other large caches; only the JSON